- Home

 Australia has some of the most supportive and experienced mental health practitioners in the world.
 You can access a range of services in-person, online and on the phone.
 The choice is always yours.

 From psychologists and counsellors to psychiatrists and your general practitioner, there’s a network of caring, qualified people ready to help you.
-So you needn’t carry the burden alone.
-Putting yourself and your mental health first right now is the best thing you can do for your future.
+So, you needn’t carry the burden alone.
+Putting yourself and your mental health first right now is one of the best things you can do for your future.

 All information contained in this article is intended for general information purposes only.
 The information provided should not be relied upon as medical advice and does not supersede or replace a consultation with a suitably qualified healthcare professional.